-Here the single Japanese word jisatusuru is translated as the English phrase to commit suicide.
+Here the single Japanese word zisatusuru is translated as the English phrase to commit suicide.
 Some types of decomposition can give rise to special problems when there are modifiers or dependents involved.
 These are discussed in detail by Tsujii et al. (1992).
 Shortage of space and the variety and complexity of examples prevents their discussion here.

-Fe ddigwydd fod Siôn yma happens be John here
+iv) Raising as in the translation of the Welsh Fe ddigwydd fod Siôn yma happens be John here